robinhedwards/UltimateCart/README.md

 ![Image](images/SD_DO_pullup.jpg?raw=true)

-I may add pull-ups to the SD card in a future revision of the PCB.
+Note (1-Mar-16) - I have now uploaded a revised version of the board (v3) which adds this resistor to the PCB (labelled R11).

 Credits
 -------